Carlton-L/mvst-github-project/README.md

 `VITE_API_TOKEN=<YOUR PERSONAL ACCESS TOKEN>`

 Note that your personal access token does not require any permissions.
+This is required because any API call to the v4 Github API requires an access token.

 ## :space_invader: Tech Stack